brandon-rhodes/blog/texts/brandon/2018/sympy.md

-Given the position $(x, y, z)$ of the star one wants at the center of the chart, the first step is determining its spherical longitude and latitude — the angle $\theta$ of the vector around the $xy$ plane and its angle $\phi$ above the $xy$ plane:
+Given the position $(x, y, z)$ of the star one wants at the center of the chart, the first step is determining its spherical longitude and latitude — the angle $\phi$ of the vector around the $xy$ plane and its angle $\theta$ above or below the $xy$ plane:

 $$ \eqalign{ \phi &= \tan^{-1}(y, x) \cr \theta &= \sin^{-1}(z) } $$

 These two angles are then used to build two matrices.
-The first rotates any star $-θ$ around the $z$-axis.
+The first rotates any star $-\phi$ around the $z$-axis.

     %pylab inline
     from sympy import *
     init_printing(use_latex='mathjax')
     π = pi
-    x, y, z, xi, yi, zi, xo, yo, zo, θ, φ = symbols( r'x y z x_i y_i z_i x_o y_o z_o \theta \phi'
+    x, y, z, xi, yi, zi, xo, yo, zo, θ, 𝜙 = symbols( r'x y z x_i y_i z_i x_o y_o z_o \theta \phi'
     )

-    rot_axis3(-φ)
+    rot_axis3(-𝜙)

 The second rotates it up towards $+z$ by the angle $blah$.

-    rot_axis2(π-θ)
+    rot_axis2(π/2-θ)

 Given an input star's position vector $x_i, y_i, z_i$,
-the result of multiplication by these matrices will be an output vector $x_o, y_o, z_o$ where the stars that were originally grouped around the target star in the sky will now be neatly grouped about the top of the $+z$ axis and are ready for projection on to the flat surface of a chart.
+the result of multiplication by these matrices will be an output vector $x_o, y_o, z_o$ where the stars that were originally grouped around the target star in the sky will now be neatly grouped about the top of the $+z$ axis and are ready for projection on to the flat surface of a star chart.

 ## Here be dragons

-But it’s inelegant to implement the matrix math directly, because it involves a sharp descent from the bright heights of Cartesian coordinates into the dim sublunary world of spherical coordinates.
+But it’s inelegant to implement the above formulae directly, because they involve a sharp descent from the bright heights of Cartesian coordinates into the dim sublunary world of spherical coordinates.

-The brilliance of Cartesian coordinates is the admirable symmetry with which they splay significance across the precision of the numbers we use to represent them.
+The brilliance of Cartesian coordinates is the admirable symmetry with which they freight their coordinates with significance.
-Whatever the values $x$ and $y$, for example, an adjustment $\epsilon$ to one of the coordinates of $z$ moves the tip of the vector by the exact same amount — whether the vector's length is a mere kilometer or a parsec.
+Whatever the values of $x$ and $y$, for example, an adjustment $\epsilon$ to $z$ will move the tip of the vector by the exact same amount — whether the vector's length is a mere kilometer or a parsec.

 By contrast,
-the significance of the angle around the equator $\theta$ varies wildly.
+the significance of the spherical angle $\phi$ around the equator varies wildly.
-Its effect on the position of the vector’s tip is greatest when the vector points along the sphere’s equator, but drops all the way to zero — its value loses all significance and its floating-point precision is _completely squandered_ — when the vector points at one of the poles.
+Its effect is greatest
+when the vector points along the sphere’s equator, but drops all the way to zero — and its floating-point precision is _completely squandered_ — when the vector points at one of the poles.